 The 2024 ISO-NE Budgets were supported by the Participants Committee at its October 5, 2023 meeting.
-Comments on this filing are due November 3, 2023.
-Thus far, NEPOOL filed comments supporting the 2024 Budgets and NEPOOL, National Grid, NESCOE, and MA DPU have filed doc-less interventions.
+Comments on this filing and interventions were due November 3, 2023.
+NEPOOL filed comments supporting the 2024 Budgets.
+National Grid, NESCOE, and MA DPU filed doc-less interventions only.
+This matter is pending before the FERC.
 If there are any questions on this matter, please contact Paul Belval (860-275-0381; pnbelval@daypitney.com).